brntbeer/calculator-the-actioning/demo.md

 - Merge away!

-**NOTE:** If Dependabot ever has an issue generating a security fix because of another dependency, merge one pull pequest and re-visit that vulnerability and click the green **Create automated security fix** button to give it another try.
+**NOTE:** If Dependabot ever has an issue generating a security fix because of another dependency, merge one pull request and re-visit that vulnerability and click the green **Create automated security fix** button to give it another try.

 ## :rewind: Resetting the demo